 Identify Early Safety Culure Adopters

 Identify leaders in your company who wield influence among their teammates.
 Use them as anchor points for promoting a safety culture.
 It could be a manager or a popular employee who is likely to easily adopt safety procedures.
 Find someone you can trust that will is open-minded.
 Once they are convinced that the new tools or methods will prevent company injuries, such an individual will help implement a safety culture throughout the organization.
 Their attitude towards safety will eventually spread to people who were resistant because they will have the credibility to get their ideas or habits adopted.

 Companies should show appreciation for employees embracing a safety culture.
 They should also celebrate and have material rewards for safety achievements and milestones.
 Companies can communicate their recognition of these initiatives by displaying posters showing how many days it has been since an injury occurred.
 Sometimes you just need verbal appreciation to keep your workforce motivated.
 Promoting a positive vibe around safety efforts will influence your workforce to think positively about safety.

 Include Safety Education in Safety Training Programs

 Most safety training programs focus on training workers on how to use safety tools and teaching them the safety precautions for every application they are tasked with.
-However, it is also necessary to educate employees on the importance of safety.
+However, it is also necessary to educate employees on the importance of safety through OSHA courses as well as proving them OSHA-approved certification such as OSHA 30 certification.
 Walk them through the potential injuries that can occur and the danger of not following safety procedures.
 If they have a better understanding of why the safety procedures are so important, they are more likely to follow them.